 Doctors treat rickets with vitamin D supplements and by ensuring that there is enough calcium in the diet.

-Vitamin D is a natural immune modulator, and research suggests that low levels of the vitamin may be connected to autoimmune diseases, including:
+Vitamin D is a natural immune modulator, and

 The National Institute for Health and Care Management have the following guidelines for doctors about managing vitamin D deficiencies:

 - Recommend treatment if a person’s vitamin D level is under 25 nanomoles per liter (nmol/l).